DevJavid/DevJavid/README.md

 ## Glad to see you here! 😊

 - 🔭 I’m currently working on some programs.
-- 🌱 I’m currently learning html, css, javascript and other.
+- 🌱 I’m currently learning html, css, javascript and react.

  📍 Currently base at: Baku, Azerbaijan